-Today I’m going to share a basic mindfulness meditation script for beginners.
-You can use this script to get started with meditation.
-You’ll find it very easy and relaxing.
+Today I’m going to share one of my favorite mindfulness scripts.
+You can use this script to get started with your own meditation practice.
+It is very easy and relaxing.

 The directions are in bold.
 Below each of the steps, you will find a scientific explanation for why that step matters, and some tips.
 You might also like to read my guide, How to do meditation at home.

 1: Sit comfortably with good posture

 When meditating it is important to sit with good posture.

 Actually, this is one of the biggest mistakes beginners make when meditating.
 They ignore their posture.
 Don’t.
 Your posture has a big impact on your practice.
 Why?
 Because of the mind-body connection.

 Elizabeth Broadbent PhD says that sitting with good posture “Increases your persistence at an unsolvable task, and makes you feel more confident in your thoughts”.

 This is backed by scientific research from San Francisco State University.

 2: Close your eyes either completely or three-quarters

-For our basic mindfulness meditation script, we will be meditating on the breath.
+For our basic meditation, we will be focusing on the breath.
 You have two choices.
 You can either close your eyes completely or close them three-quarters, so there is still a slight opening.

 This can make a big difference.
 When we close the eyes, we obviously stop visual information, which can sometimes help us focus.
 However, some people find that closing their eyes completely makes them enter a dream-like state where they get lost in thoughts.